 Applicants must have some awareness of the intricacies of medical care delivery as it exists today and demonstrate their commitment to a profession that helps the sick and injured.
 The majority of the PA Program’s students have had one year of direct patient contact experience in a variety of health care roles such as orderly, nurses’ aide, military corpsman, nurse, medical scribe, phlebotomist, or emergency medical technician.
 Experience need not be in a hospital setting.
 One thousand hours of direct, hands-on patient care experience is highly recommended to be considered for admission.

 The program values ability to work skillfully, thoughtfully, responsibly, and constructively with people.
 The Admissions Committee screens applicants to determine their career commitment, interpersonal skills, and willingness to work with the supervision of a physician.

 In addition to scholastic potential and interpersonal skills, applicants must have the physical capacities and personal characteristics necessary to meet the full requirements of the program’s curriculum and to graduate as skilled and effective physician assistants.
-Policy on nonacademic considerations is outlined in our Technical Standards, which are available on the Web site at http://paprogram.yale.edu/admissions/prerequisites/technical.aspx.
+Policy on nonacademic considerations is outlined in our Technical Standards, which are available at http://paprogram.yale.edu/admissions/prerequisites/technical.aspx.

 Application for Admission

-The application deadline for the class entering in August 2017 is September 1, 2016.
-Program information is available on the PA Program Web site, http://paprogram.yale.edu/admissions/apply.aspx.
+The application deadline for the class entering in August 2018 is September 1, 2017.
+Program information is available at http://paprogram.yale.edu/admissions/apply.aspx.
 Online applications for admission are processed through the Centralized Application Service for Physician Assistants (CASPA) at www.caspaonline.org.
 The program also requires a supplemental application.